Quench Dynamics of a Fermi Gas with Strong Non-Local Interactions: Conclusions

-Our results present a new frontier in quantum simulations of itinerant lattice models with strong off-site interactions.
-For example, spinless fermion models may be used to study equilibrium phases such as topological Mott states \cite{Dauphin-Martin-Delgado2012} or cluster Luttinger liquid phases \cite{Mattioli-Pupillo2013} as well as non-equilibrium physics related to prethermalization \cite{Nessi-Cazalilla2014} and Hilbert-space fragmentation \cite{Rakovszky-Pollmann2020}.
-The close spacing between the hyperfine ground states of $^6$Li also opens the door for the simultaneous dressing of two spin states and the exploration of extended Fermi-Hubbard models.
-While the current interaction-lifetime figure of merit has allowed us to start exploring coherent dynamics in our system, there are several possible approaches to improve it.
+The present experiment has allowed us to start probing coherent dynamics in $t-V$ models, which we plan to continue to explore especially upon improving the interaction-lifetime figure of merit.
+For example, for small but finite $t/|V|$, it is possible to access a complex hierarchy of timescales for quench dynamics that depends crucially on the initial state~\cite{Yang2019d}.

+Our work motivates further theoretical and experimental exploration of the mixed-dimensional models in the context of both the non-equilibrium dynamics and ground-state physics~\cite{Grusdt2018} such as meson formation.
+Another promising direction based on the interplay of Rydberg-dressing and atomic motion is vibrational dressing~\cite{Mazza2020,Gambetta2019a}, non-destructive cooling~\cite{Belyansky2019a}, an exploration of multi-band physics, as well as the use of microwave-dressed Rydberg states, allowing for both attractive and repulsive dressed $1/r^3$ dipole-dipole interactions \cite{Young2020}.

+There are several possible approaches to improve the interaction-lifetime figure of merit.
 Enhancement of the Rabi coupling by over an order of magnitude may be achieved using a build-up cavity \cite{Cooper-Yost2018}.
 For a single-particle system, the figure of merit scales with $\Omega$ at fixed $\beta$, while further enhancement of the collective lifetime is expected in this regime due to shrinking facilitation radii for increasing $\Delta$.
+Increasing $\Omega$ by a factor of 10 at fixed $\beta$ leads to facilitation radii that are a factor of $10^{1/3}$ smaller.
+For almost all states coupled to by blackbody radiation, the facilitation radii become less than one site.
+If collective loss is completely inhibited, the combined effect is to enhance the figure of merit by a factor of $\sim30$.
 The principal quantum number used in this experiment was chosen to keep the range of the interaction on the order of one site.
-Relaxing this constraint or alternatively using larger lattice spacings would allow using longer-lived Rydberg states at higher principal quantum number.
-Using electric fields to tune close to a F\"{o}rster resonance results in deep potential wells that may be exploited to enhance the figure of merit by a factor of $|\Delta|/\Omega$ \cite{Binjen-Pohl2015}.
-Finally, collective black-body induced atom loss may be completely eliminated by operating at cryogenic temperatures.
+Relaxing this constraint or alternatively using a larger lattice spacing would allow using longer-lived Rydberg states at higher principal quantum number.
+Using electric fields to tune close to a F\"{o}rster resonance results in deep potential wells that may be exploited to enhance the figure of merit by a factor of $|\Delta|/\Omega$ \cite{Binjen-Pohl2015} and potentially allow us to achieve repulsive interactions.
+Finally, the single particle lifetime can be improved and the collective black-body induced atom loss may be completely eliminated by operating at cryogenic temperatures (improving the figure of merit by a factor of $\sim6$ for fixed dressing laser parameters).